tieleman/http-runner/README.md

 `stdout` and `stderr` output, the process exit code and any error message will be captured and returned.

 This package allows you to execute long-running processes (e.g. transcoding, archival tasks, etc.) asynchronously and (in the future) be notified when a job is done.
+Also, it allows you to trigger jobs on separate machines on your network to spread load.

 ## API